 - What is S/4HANA?

 Want the full story?
-We’ve written a full guide on SAP S/4HANA, the deadline, and your options: click here to download your copy.
+We’ve written a full guide on SAP S/4HANA, the deadline, and your options as an SAP customer.

 Option 1: Moving to S/4HANA

 You might decide that moving to S/4HANA is the best option.